farao-community/farao-community.github.io/pages/docs/input-data/crac-import.md

 - The CracCreator returns a **CracCreationContext**.
 It contains:
 -- the created CRAC object
--- additional informations which explains how the initial format has been mapped into the FARAO format.
-This mapping is oftenly not straightforward (see below).
+-- additional information which explains how the initial format has been mapped into the FARAO format.
+This mapping is often not straightforward (see below).
 The CracCreationContext enables to keep in memory a link between the NativeCrac and the CRAC objects.

 > 💡  **NOTE**